Reduction of child support

 ANSWER:

-“Agreements and court decisions on child support may be changed if circumstances change.
-Except for child support for a minor child, changes or cancellations of support are possible only upon proposal.”
-According to expert legal literature (Horváth, E.: Family Act – Commentary, Iura edition 2014): “Changes in circumstances can occur on the side of the entitled party, the obliged party, or both.
-Depending on the specifics of the case, this may involve subjective or objective facts, changes in income, expenses, or overall property conditions.
-It is not excluded that a change in circumstances could also be considered a conflict with good morals.
-In practice, the most common reasons are: changes in the child’s needs due to starting school, transitions between school levels, changes in health conditions, loss of employment, long-term incapacity for work, the emergence of new maintenance obligations, termination of legal conditions for maintenance – gaining the ability to support oneself, marriage (for an entitled party receiving support as a divorced spouse), loss of ability or capacity to provide maintenance (just as the obligation to provide maintenance arises by law, it can also end by law; however, in court adjustments of maintenance obligations, parties usually request a formal termination of the obligation for legal certainty).”
+If your financial and social situation has changed significantly, you can file a petition with the court for a reduction in child support.
+This stems from Section 78 of the Family Act, according to which: “Agreements and court decisions on child support may be changed if circumstances change.
+Except for child support for a minor child, the change or cancellation of child support is possible only upon petition.”
+In the sense of professional legal literature (Horváth, E.: Family Act – commentary.
+Iura edition 2014): “A change in circumstances may occur on the side of the entitled party, the obligated party, or both sides.
+Depending on the circumstances of the specific case, these may be subjective as well as objective facts, a change in the area of income conditions, expenses, or overall property conditions.
+It is not excluded that an arising conflict with good morals may also be assessed as a change in circumstances.
+In practice, the following reasons are most frequently applied: a change in the needs of the child due to the start of school attendance, transition between individual levels of the school system, further a change in health conditions, loss of employment, long-term work incapacity, the emergence of a new maintenance obligation, the dropping of a legal condition for the maintenance obligation – the acquisition of the ability to support oneself, the conclusion of a marriage (by the entitled party in the case of a contribution to the maintenance of a divorced spouse), the loss of abilities or possibilities to provide child support (just as a maintenance obligation arises by law, it can also cease by law; in the case of court-regulated maintenance obligations, however, participants usually demand a pronouncement of the cancellation of the maintenance obligation for the sake of legal certainty).”

 QUESTION